cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes’s tone sharpened.
 “No, William.
 He fought for what was right—against men who would see your family ruined.
 Even for you.”

 William exhaled sharply, looking away.
-For the first time, his hands weren’t clenched in defiance but loose at his sides.
-“And if I’ve been wrong?”
-His voice was quieter, uncertain.
+His hands, once clenched in defiance, loosened—then curled into fists again, but this time with something else.
+Regret.

 “This was among Edward’s papers,” Holmes said, unfolding a faded scrap of parchment.
 The ink was smudged, hurriedly scrawled, but still legible.

 William always wanted to fix things.
 I never told him how much I admired that.

-William’s fingers clenched as he read it, then he snatched the paper and crumpled it.
-“It’s nothing,” he muttered, turning away.
-But his grip remained tight, the paper trembling in his fist.
+William’s fingers tightened around the note.
+His breath caught.
+A second passed—then another—before he crushed it in his palm.
+“It’s nothing,” he muttered, voice rough.
+But his knuckles had gone white.

 Katherine touched his arm gently.
 "He protected us all, in the end."